PawelWielga/chatgpt_codex_tests/README.md

 * **Wąż** – traditional Snake.
 Collect food to grow longer without hitting walls or yourself.
 * **Kamień, Papier, Nożyce** – simple duel against the computer.
 Choose your symbol and see who wins.
 * **Saper** – classic Minesweeper.
 Uncover all safe fields without detonating a mine.
 * **Catculator** – basic calculator with pink and purple theme.
-The digit buttons are styled as cute cat heads.
+The digit buttons are styled as cute cat heads and now include AC and DEL controls along with a history display.
 * **Tetris** – classic falling-block puzzle with on‑screen arrow controls.
 * **Connect 4** – drop discs to line up four in a row.
 You can play locally against another person, challenge the computer or set up an online match via PeerJS using short 5-character codes – no local server needed.
 * **Pong** – classic paddle and ball game for two players.